Mount Mee Road, Dayboro, Queensland, Australia

 Hi, we're Bridget Hallam and Alan Cox.

-Our Throw Your Leg Over story started on a weekend away south of Brisbane in 2016.
+Our Throw Your Leg Over story started on a weekend away in 2016.

-We were shooting the breeze about our love of riding and exploring new roads, and a friend suggested we should write a book.
+While shooting the breeze about all the awesome roads we'd discovered, a friend suggested we write a book.
 So we did!

 We busily listed all our favourite rides, sifted through thousands of our photos and played around with the format until we were happy with it.